Cystic fibrosis (CF) is a debilitating genetic disorder that profoundly impacts the lives of those affected by it.

-48. What is the average life expectancy of people with cystic fibrosis now compared to the past?
+43. What is the average life expectancy for people with cystic fibrosis?

-The average life expectancy for people with cystic fibrosis now is 45 years.
-This had increased
+The average life expectancy for people with cystic fibrosis is 45 years.

-49. Eighty-five percent of the total population of patients with cystic fibrosis has this condition?
+44. Eighty-five percent of patients with cystic fibrosis has what condition?

 Meconium Ileus and distal intestinal obstructive syndrome.